Family Lawyers Brisbane | Australian Family Lawyers

 How can I handle it when my friends react awkwardly following a separation?

-Handling it when your friends react awkwardly following a separation can be challenging.
+It can be challenging to handle when your friends react awkwardly following a separation.
 However, the best thing to do is to communicate with them about what you’re going through and what you need from them to maintain the friendship.
-Give them permission to tell you when they need a break and try to find a support group as an alternative to relying solely on your friends.
-Remember, most of all, if you want to have a friend — be one.
+Give them permission to tell you when they need a break, and try to find a support group as an alternative to relying solely on your friends.
+Remember, most of all, be one if you want to have a friend.